 Please note that only those variables with a value list defined will be available in the "Split Report by:" menu.

-After running the split, all tabs in the Field Report will be split by all values of the selected variable or variables.
+After running the split, all tabs in the Response Summary will be split by all values of the selected variable or variables.

-If a date range is declared in a custom report, the Field Report can be split by the defined dates.
+If a date range is declared in a custom report, the Response Summary can be split by the defined dates.

 The example below will split the report by the two Waves defined in the custom report.

-After running the split, all tabs in the Field Report will be split by the date ranges declared in the custom report, in this case the Waves.
+After running the split, all tabs in the Response Summary will be split by the date ranges declared in the custom report, in this case the Waves.

-When you split the campaign by email on the field report, the campaign tab splits to show you the details of how the email was sent through various email providers.
+When you split the campaign by email in the Response Summary, the campaign tab splits to show you the details of how the email was sent through various email providers.

 The following table lists the providers and the associated domains used for most summary statistics.
 The asterisk character (*) indicates a wildcard match.

 Note: The spam rate uses a different set of email providers and domains for the base as described here.

 |Email Provider||Associated domains|